miroapp/app-examples/examples/github-appcards/README.md

 # 📖 Associated Video Tutorial <a name="video"></a>

 > To view a more in depth developer tutorial in video format, you can watch the YouTube video below.
+This video explains how to build a 2-way data sync integrations with GitHub projects (classic) and Miro.
+It goes through demo videos, architecture diagrams, and code examples to teach you the fundamentals around building a 2-way data sync integration.

 [![Build a 2-way sync with GitHub and Miro using App Cards](https://img.youtube.com/vi/ed_7TzPO0d4/0.jpg)](https://youtu.be/ed_7TzPO0d4)